Skip to main content

 Crow Wing County, MinnesotaEutrophic

 Mary Lake sits at a C on the grading scale — not impaired, not pristine, with summer measurements that vary year to year.
-Secchi readings are the weakest of the three parameters, suggesting suspended sediment or algal biomass dominates the optical signal.
+Secchi readings are the weakest of the scored parameters, suggesting suspended sediment or algal biomass dominates the optical signal.

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 A maximum depth of 34 ft puts Mary Lake in the middle of Minnesota's depth distribution.
 The lake's 413 acres and 4.7 miles of shoreline put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
 Mary Lake ranks 105 of 120 in Crow Wing County — at the lower end of the locally monitored distribution.

 Mary Lake carries an invasive watermilfoil record — boat-launch decontamination and shoreline care matter more here than at uninfested lakes.
-The fishery includes walleye alongside the lake's other 13 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 13 documented species — a notable draw for Minnesota anglers.
 The lake lacks a documented public access point, so visitor use is limited.
 The lake has a partial ice record — 7 observed ice-outs, centered near Apr 15.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-15.
 Grade methodology: LakeGrade methodology.